dutch-erik/ha_p2000/README.md

 1. Go to **Settings → Integrations**
 2. Click **+ Add integration** and search for **P2000**
 3. Fill in the configuration form (see [Configuration options](#configuration-options) below)
-4. Click **Submit** — the sensor appears immediately without a restart
+4. Click **Submit**, the sensor appears immediately without a restart

 To change filters later, click **Configure** on the integration card.